 Since our formation, we have consistently sought to diversify our funding sources.
 In order to maintain adequate levels of availability, we have developed funding facilities with a consistent approach to match the duration of assets and liabilities and to reduce our average cost of financing.
-Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing from the International Finance Corporation ("IFC"), and we have recently tapped the international capital markets through our euro commercial paper program ("ECP Program").
+Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing from the International Finance Corporation ("IFC"), and we have recently tapped the international capital markets through our euro commercial paper program ("ECP Program") and the issuance of the Original Notes.
 We have relationships with over 10 local financial institutions and we have strengthened our relationship with the IFC through an upsize of our credit facility in 2015.
+With the issuance of the Original Notes in July 2017 in an amount of US\$250,000,000, we were able to consolidate our debt facilities and significantly improve our debt profile from a maturity point of view, which we believe will result in significant interest savings.
+In order to mitigate the risk of adverse foreign exchange fluctuations, we hedged the principal and interest under the Original Notes temporarily through non-delivery forwards ("NDFs"), which we replaced with a permanent cross currency swap in January 2018.
+The cross currency swap allowed us to hedge the foreign exchange risk on the Original Notes and to convert the fixed interest rate in U.S. dollars to a floating interest rate in pesos.

-We use both collateralized and uncollateralized funding for our growth and operations.
-The main type of collateralized funding we use is free-standing trusts (patrimonios autónomos) owned and created by us under Colombian law and administered by a trustee (sociedad fiduciaria), to which we transfer a portion of the loans we originate and which in turn obtains loans with financial institutions (banks, multilateral agencies or other) secured by the loan portfolio transferred to such trusts.
+We have used both collateralized and uncollateralized funding for our growth and operations.
+Prior to the issuance of the Original Notes in July 2017, the main type of collateralized funding we used were free-standing trusts (patrimonios autónomos) owned and created by us under Colombian law and administered by a trustee (sociedad fiduciaria), to which we transfer a portion of the loans we originate and which in turn obtains loans with financial institutions (banks, multilateral agencies or other) secured by the loan portfolio transferred to such trusts.
 These free-standing trusts are accounted for as pass-through entities under FRAS-IFRS, and their assets and liabilities are reflected on our balance sheet.
+In August and September of 2017, in line with our decision to increase the share of uncollateralized sources of funding, we prepaid Ps.499,073 million (US\$169.9 million) of secured indebtedness under our free-standing trusts (patrimonios autónomos) with proceeds from the issuance of the Original Notes.
+As of September 30, 2017, Ps.567,769 (US\$193.3 million) of our loan portfolio was held through our free-standing trusts, but only Ps.74,206 (US\$25.3 million) of such amount was pledged as security in connection with our IFC credit facility.

-As of March 31, 2017, we had Ps.1,181,547 million (US\$410.2 million) in financial liabilities including accrued interest and transaction costs, including Ps.617,406 million (US\$214.4 million) of secured indebtedness of our free-standing trusts (patrimonios autónomos) and a loan facility with the IFC and Ps.564,141 million (US\$195.9 million) of unsecured indebtedness.
-As of March 31, 2017, our loan portfolio held through these trusts and securing financial obligations of such trusts was Ps.683,206 million (US\$237.2 million).
+As of September 30, 2017, we had Ps.1,285,025 million (US\$437.6 million) in financial liabilities excluding transaction costs, including Ps.62,375 million (US\$21.2 million) of secured indebtedness under our loan facility with the IFC and Ps.1,222,650 million (US\$416.3 million) of unsecured indebtedness.